 Put 2nd foot in pedal only when they are confidently coasting first

-Goal: can they coast 100’ with both feet on pedals?
+Goal: can coast 100’ with both feet on pedals.

 Glide start (scooter start) and start to pedal

-Goal: now can they pedal the bike while balancing and not touching the ground with their feet for 100'?
+Goal: can pedal the bike while balancing and not touching the ground with their feet for 100'+

 Turning intentionally